 - Proof of English proficiency if necessary.

-- Curriculum Vitae accompanied with a cover sheet found on the FGSR website.
-Found here.
+- Curriculum Vitae accompanied with a cover sheet (use the cover letter form on the FGSR website, click here).

 - Official transcripts from all post-secondary institutions attended.